tommenomnom/esa/README.md

-# ESA (Emegency Service Assistant) user study setup
+# ESA (Emergency Service Assistant) user study setup
 Repository with necessary files to replicate the user study that has been done on ESA.
 This involved researching a system to inform drivers of a level 3 automated vehicle of an incoming emergency vehicle like an ambulance, firetruck or police car.

 ## Equipment
 The setup of this user study requires the following hardsware:
 - A windows computer
+- A reasonably big, external screen
+- Chair for user seating
 - An Arduino Uno
 - A Breadboard
 - Closed back headphones with goed stereo imaging.
 We used the Beyerdynamic DT770 Pro.
 - Makeshift HUD.
 We used [this](https://www.youtube.com/watch?v=m9AUhavpY7o&ab_channel=ProjectDiY) tutorial for inspiration but created it into a stand.
+- Makeshift steering wheel
+- Makeshift dashboard to attach the LED's on
 - 2x phone that can be linked to mirror screens.
 We used [Airdroid](https://play.google.com/store/apps/details?id=com.sand.aircast&hl=en_US&pli=1) for this.

 LED setup: